aridjayarecipes/cutesrecipes.web.app/content/post/2466-recipe-of-super-quick-homemade-banana-bread-with-chocolate-chips.md

 1. Get 2 cups chocolate chips

-Since I don&#39;t like lemon, and can My go-to banana bread recipe.
+Since I don't like lemon, and can My go-to banana bread recipe.
 Dear banana bread lovers, putting chocolate chips in your banana bread is like having your bananas and chocolate go on a date.
 Lovely and sweet, yet still separate and distinct.
 After a while both want something more—a merging of wills, a commitment!

 <!--inarticleads2-->